 *As a program participant, you will also be given access to a 24/7 support line for immediate assistance should the need arise.

 Host families are required to afford their au pair a weekly stipend, or allowance, in accordance with Department of State regulations.
 The minimum weekly stipend is established based on a formula which calculates the federal minimum wage, less an allowance for room and board.
 The current stipend for the Au Pair Program is a minimum of $195.75 per week for standard and infant qualified au pairs.
 For professional au pairs, the minimum weekly stipend is $225.
+(The stipend for professional au pairs will increase to $250 on January 1st, 2019)

 While Au Pair International is not able to provide specific tax information for au pairs and host families, we are able to outline some general guidelines.
 We strongly advise that you contact your tax attorney or accountant for in-depth guidance.